Set-Monotonicity Implies Kelly-Strategyproofness: Preliminaries

-Independence of unchosen alternatives was introduced by \citet{Lasl97a} in the context of tournament solutions and requires that the choice set is invariant under modifications of the preference profile with respect to unchosen alternatives.
+Set-monotonicity coincides with Maskin-monotonicity in the context of resolute SCFs.
+Under the condition of \emph{independence of unchosen alternatives} which is satisfied by various set-valued SCFs, set-monotonicity is weaker than Maskin-monotonicity.
+Moreover, set-monotonicity implies independence of unchosen alternatives.
+Independence of unchosen alternatives was introduced by \citet{Lasl97a} in the context of tournament solutions (as ``independence of the losers'') and requires that the choice set is invariant under modifications of the preference profile with respect to unchosen alternatives.